-In the RCC and IG meetings of 4 April 2013, NRAs are presenting the draft project plan for a new project within GRI NW.
-Under this project, NW NRAs will elaborate, in close cooperation with stakeholders and Member States, a regional agenda in order to identify regional priorities that contribute to further improve the functioning of wholesale markets at regional level, and thus enabling regional market integration.
-To identify the regional priorities, a regional (monitoring) report should be elaborated containing at least the following elements:
+NW NRAs will elaborate, in close cooperation with stakeholders and Member States, a regional agenda in order to identify regional priorities that contribute to further improve the functioning of wholesale markets at regional level, and thus enabling regional market integration.
+The outcome of this project will feed into the Work Plan 2011-2014 of the NW region.